jyeany/TicTacToeKotlinCompose/README.md

 # Tic Tac Toe Kotlin Compose

 ## Overview
-Experiment with kotlin compose for javascript by creating a game of tic-tac-toe
+Experiment with kotlin compose for javascript by creating a game of tic-tac-toe.

 ## Debugging
 Run With